-There is so much more vegan food in Paris than there was just three years ago!
+There is so much more vegan food in Paris than there was just three years ago, even vegan croissants!
 I just got back from visiting my brother, who lives there.
 Here’s some amazing vegan food I had and some other vegan treats (clothes and toiletries) I came across.
 My parents were also there with two other retired couples, so sometimes we ate in large groups at non-vegan restaurants and I’ve also included options from those.
 This list skews fancy, probably averaging 15 Euros/meal with some exceptions.
-VG was the least expensive for the amount of food.
+The cafe VG was the least expensive for the amount of food.
 Without further ado, here’s some vegan food in Paris.

 Le Faitout (all vegan) – 23 Avenue Simon Bolivar, 75019 Paris

 We ate at Le Faitout twice – once for lunch, and once for a late night (11pm) dinner surrounded by groups of hip young people enjoying drinks.
 The owner is very friendly and talkative.
 At lunch I had the cheese plate – my favorite was the hibiscus cheese in the upper right corner.
 I think the cheeses were all made from different types of nuts and one from tofu if I remember correctly.
 My brother’s favorite was the soft one in the bowl.
 I really enjoyed the vegan steak pictured below with excellent fries.
 I didn’t try my brother’s lasagna but it looked good.
 The vegan raspberry tart pictured last was really amazing – wish I was eating some right now!

 Carmen Ragosta (all vegan) – 8 Rue de la grange au belles, 75010 Paris